 The Royal National Mod is the biggest Scottish Gaelic Cultural Festival in Scotland and is held annually.
-This year's Royal National Mod is to be held in Dunoon during mid October across 7 locations.
+This year's Royal National Mod is to be held in Paisley from the 11th to the 19th of October.

 Details for this year's festival:

-You can contact the official Dunoon Mod website directly if you have questions.
+You can contact the official Paisley Mod website directly if you have questions.

 The Royal National Mod is Scotland's premier Gaelic festival of the Gaelic language, arts and culture and is held annually in October at a different location in Scotland.
 The Mod is a competition-based festival which celebrates the Gaelic language and culture through music, dance, drama, arts and literature.